Relintai/pandemonium_engine/README.md

 copyright status for the tool's output in relation to its training model and code, to the satisfaction of the project maintainers.

+## Breaking changes policy

+A strict no breaks policy would be ideal, but unfortunately that won't work for a project of this type.

+Breaking changes can (and will) happen, but their rate and impact should be minimized as much as possible.

 ## Todos before the next release

 - Fix up docs for PScrit.